The Five Mile House, its location, and William McKown's lease

 former location of Five Mile TavernMap made in 1939 by William Efner, showing the former location of the Five Mile House,

-then under the green of the 18th hole on the golf course of the Albany Country Club.
+then said to be located under the green of the 18th hole on the golf course of the Albany Country Club.
 This tavern was leased by the City of Albany to William McKown from 1787 to 1808.
 The symbol just to the right of the tavern is probably meant to represent the well sited in that position.
-No pictures# of the old Five Mile House are known to exist.
+No firmly identified pictures# of the old Five Mile House are known to exist, but it is possible that an 1889 photo of an old farmhouse used for a few years by the newly formed Country Club as its first clubhouse is of the Five Mile Tavern.

 This map and other documents by W.B.
 Efner and W.D.
 Mohr used as sources for this page are in the WD Mohr archive at the Albany Pine Bush Preserve [organized and contributed by Steve Rider].